 This rate was introduced temporarily following the Global Recession and is expected to be eliminated at some point in the future

-Revenue have a good search facility for VAT rates on their website – here .
+Revenue has a good search facility for VAT rates on their website – here.
 You simply enter the name of the product or service and the correct VAT rate will be presented to you.

-If a business person supplies taxable goods or services, including zero-rated ones, they can claim VAT back from the government on their taxable business purchases.
+If a business person supplies taxable goods or services, including zero-rated ones, they can claim the Value Added Tax back from the government on their taxable business purchases.
 However, if someone only supplies exempt goods or services, they cannot reclaim VAT.

-Can I claim VAT back on my expenses?
+Can I claim the VAT back on my expenses?